 - Sets a new bar for single-GPU performance

-- Only real option for 4K PC gaming, and high price reflects that
+- The only real option for 4K PC gaming, and the high price reflects that

 - Game support for unique ray tracing features will have to wait